Christianity in India

-Christianity is India's third-largest religion with about 27.8 million adherents, making up 2.3 percent of the population as of the 2011 census.
-The written records of the Saint Thomas Christians state that Christianity was introduced in the Indian subcontinent by Thomas the Apostle, who sailed to the Malabar region in the present-day Kerala state in 52 AD.

-The Acts of Thomas mentions that the first converts were Malabarese Jews, who had settled in India before the birth of Christ.
-Thomas who was a Jew by birth came in search of Indian Jews.
-Following years of evangelising, Thomas was martyred and his remains were buried at St. Thomas Mount in Mylapore.
-A scholarly consensus exists that Christian communities had firmly established in the Malabar by 600 AD at the latest.
-These communities were composed mainly with the Oriental Orthodox Eastern Christians, belonging to the Church of the East in India, that used Syriac as their liturgical language.
+The written records of St Thomas Christians mention that Christianity was introduced to the Indian subcontinent by Thomas the Apostle, who sailed to the Malabar region (present-day Kerala) in 52 AD.
+The Acts of Thomas say that the early Christians were Malabar Jews who had settled in what is present-day Kerala before the birth of Christ.
+St Thomas, an Aramaic-speaking Jew from Galilee (present-day Israel) and one of the disciples of Jesus Christ, came to India in search of Indian Jews.
+After years of evangelism, Thomas was martyred and then buried at St Thomas Mount, in the Mylapore neighbourhood of Madras (Chennai).
+There is the scholarly consensus that a Christian community had firmly established in the Malabar region by 600 AD at the latest; the community was composed of Nestorians or Eastern Christians, belonging to the Church of the East, who used the East Syriac Rite of worship.

-Following the discovery of a sea route to India by the Portuguese explorer Vasco da Gama in the 15th century AD, Western Christianity was established in the European colonies of Goa, Tranquebar, Bombay, Madras, and Pondicherry in the form of Catholicism and Protestantism.
-Christian missionaries introduced western educational system to the Indian subcontinent to spread Christianity and campaigned for social reforms.
+Following the discovery of the sea route to India, by the Portuguese explorer Vasco da Gama in the 15th century AD, Western Christianity was established in the European colonies of Goa, Tranquebar, Bombay, Madras and Pondicherry; as in Catholicism (of Latin or Syriac Rites) and various kinds of Protestantism.
+Conversions also took place through the Goan Inquisition, with the oppression of Hindus and the destruction of mandirs.
+Christian missionaries introduced the western educational system to the Indian subcontinent, to preach Christianity and to campaign for Hindu social reforms like the Channar revolt.
+However, convent schools and charities are being targeted under the Modi administration, particularly by banning missionaries from getting foreign funds.